-Each college has its own Student Wellbeing Officer (SWO).
-Jo Eskdale is the Southlands College Wellbeing Officer and is here as your first port of call if you are facing any difficulties, uncertainties, or anxieties.
+Each college has its own Student Wellbeing Officers (SWO).
+Colin Symington-Bailey and Farhia Abukar are your Southlands College Wellbeing Officers and is here as your first port of call if you are facing any difficulties, uncertainties, or anxieties.

 No problem is too big or too small – if it’s worrying you it’s a problem.
-You can make one-to-one appointments with Jo, and there are also weekly drop-in sessions with Wellbeing Officers at the Information Centre in Digby Stuart College, for all students.
+You can make one-to-one appointments with a SWO, and there are also weekly drop-in (in-person and online) sessions with Wellbeing Officers, which you can book here.